Js-Brecht/gatsby-plugin-pnpm/README.md

 ### Extended usage

-#### Option: `include` - add resolutions for dependency packages
+#### Option: `include` - define custom resolutions

+Variations:

+* Add resolution for specific package

   * Sometimes, Webpack may need to resolve a module that is a sub-dependency of one of your project's dependencies, and due to the way Webpack resolves modules (and sometimes because of the way those modules are written), it won't be able to.
 If this is the case, we need to point Webpack the way to where those sub-dependencies are located.
 To do that, please include your dependency in question in the `include` plugin option described below.

-  * Note: the package you define in this manner **MUST** be one of your project's direct dependencies.
-It will be resolved using your project's `node_modules` directory.
+    * Note: if the `strict` option is `true`, then the package you define in this manner **MUST** be one of your project's direct dependencies, because it will be resolved using your project's `node_modules` directory.

-#### Option: `include` - add resolutions for directories
+* add resolutions for directories

   * There are also times where you want Webpack to be able to resolve modules in a directory that is not a part of any of your dependencies `node_modules`.
 If that's the case, please include the directory path in the `include` option described below.

     * If you include a relative path, it will be resolved relative to your `process.cwd()`.
     * **MUST BE A DIRECTORY**.

 #### Option: `projectPath` - define your Project Root